 The Castle of Vyborg

 The first castle was constructed in 1293 after the Swedish army conquered the Karelian Isthmus.
-The construction of the fortress was started at the command of Torkel Knutsson, the Lord High Constable of Sweden who was the leader of a so-called crusade to conquer Karelia in 1290.
-He chose the location of the new fortress to keep the Bay of Vyborg, which was a very important trading site used by the local people for a long time.
+The construction of the fortress was started under the command of Torkel Knutsson, the Lord High Constable of Sweden who was the leader of the so-called crusade to conquer Karelia in 1290.
+He chose the location for a new fortress to keep the Bay of Vyborg, which was a very important trading site used by the local people since a long time.

 The Castle served as the stronghold of the Swedish kingdom in Karelian regions.
 Throughout the centuries, it was the first defensive point of the kingdom against Russians.